bazelbuild/bazel/site/docs/skylark/spec.md

 <a id='string·title'></a>
 ### string·title

-`S.lower()` returns a copy of the string S with letters converted to titlecase.
+`S.title()` returns a copy of the string S with letters converted to titlecase.

 Letters are converted to uppercase at the start of words, lowercase elsewhere.